 Le Claire real estate is some of the most expensive in Iowa, although Le Claire house values don't compare to the most expensive real estate in the U.S.

-Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Le Claire is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Le Claire is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Le Claire is a city of sales and office workers, professionals, and managers.
 There are especially a lot of people living in Le Claire who work in office and administrative support (15.14%), management occupations (12.16%), and sales jobs (8.81%).

 Le Claire is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.